 Classification in Wisconsin: Restricted

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for Canada thistle was based upon this literature review developed by the department.
+The recommendation for Canada thistle was based upon this literature review [PDF] developed by the department.

 Leaves: Simple, alternate, lance-shaped, tapering, irregularly lobed, with spiny, toothed margins, stalkless.
 Green on both sides; smooth early but becoming pubescent with maturity.